LinkNacional/payment-banking-slip-pix-for-lifterlms/README.txt

 2. In installed plugins look for the 'add new' option in the header;

-3. Click on the 'submit plugin' option in the page title and upload the give-antispam.zip plugin;
+3. Click on the 'submit plugin' option in the page title and upload the payment-banking-slip-pix-for-lifterlms.zip plugin;

 4. Click on the 'install now' button and then activate the installed plugin;

-The Antispam Donation for GiveWP is now activated.
+The Payment Banking Slip Pix for LifterLMS is now activated.

 == Frequently Asked Questions ==